2022 Year end Supplier Communications

 This information is offered only to clarify the relevant language in your existing agreement(s) and does not create any additional contractual obligation.
 Capitalized terms should be understood as those terms are defined in the relevant A&D Exhibit.

-While you may be organized outside of the United States, it is imperative that, in providing goods and services to ExxonMobil affiliates worldwide, you not deal with any entities, organizations, persons, or vessels with which a U.S. person could not deal and that you not provide to ExxonMobil any goods or services in which a U.S. person could not deal, for example goods manufactured or extracted in a country subject to comprehensive U.S. sanctions.
-The countries and territories currently under comprehensive U.S. sanctions are Crimea, Cuba, Iran, North Korea, and Syria.
-The U.S. also imposes comprehensive sanctions against persons, entities, and vessels on the U.S. Treasury Department Office of Foreign Assets Control’s List of Specially Designated Nationals and Blocked Persons (“SDN”), including any entities or vessels owned directly or indirectly, individually or in the aggregate, 50% or more by one or more SDNs, and it imposes more limited sanctions against Russia and Venezuela.
-We fully expect you to be aware of applicable sanctions and export controls, including relevant EU or other applicable sanctions and export controls and, in providing goods or services to ExxonMobil affiliates worldwide, we expect that you not deal with any sanctioned party or provide to ExxonMobil any goods or services with which a U.S. person cannot deal.
-Should you have any questions about what entities, organizations, persons, or vessels are sanctioned, please consult with an attorney experienced in such matters.
+While you may be organized outside of the United States, it is imperative that, in providing goods and services to ExxonMobil affiliates worldwide, you not deal with any entities, organizations, persons or vessels with which a U.S. person could not deal and that you not provide to ExxonMobil any goods or services in which a U.S. person could not deal, for example goods manufactured or extracted in a country subject to comprehensive U.S. sanctions.
+The countries and territories currently under comprehensive U.S. sanctions are the Crimea, Luhansk and Donetsk regions of Ukraine, Cuba, Iran, North Korea and Syria.
+The U.S. also imposes comprehensive sanctions against persons, entities and vessels on the U.S. Treasury Department Office of Foreign Assets Control’s List of Specially Designated Nationals and Blocked Persons (“SDN”), including any entities or vessels owned directly or indirectly, individually or in the aggregate, 50 percent or more by one or more SDNs, and it imposes more limited sanctions against Russia.
+We fully expect you to be aware of applicable sanctions and export controls, including relevant EU, UK or other applicable sanctions and export controls and, in providing goods or services to ExxonMobil affiliates worldwide, we expect that you not deal with any sanctioned party or provide to ExxonMobil any goods or services with which a U.S. person cannot deal.
+Should you have any questions about what entities, organizations, persons or vessels are sanctioned, please consult with an attorney experienced in such matters.